aibasel/machetli/docs/concepts.rst

     # MyGenerator and SomeEvaluator are class names
     result = first_choice_hill_climbing(initial_state, MyGenerator, SomeEvaluator)

-If you want the search to be performed serially with multiple successors generators, you can pass a list of their class names in the order you want them to be used.
-The search result of each successor generator then becomes the initial state of the search with the following one:
+If you want the search to be performed serially with multiple successor generators, you can pass a list of their class names in the order you want them to be used.
+The search result with each of the successor generators then becomes the initial state of the search with the following one:

 .. code-block:: python
+    :name: succ_gen_list_exmpl

     result = first_choice_hill_climbing(initial_state, [Generator1, Generator2], SomeEvaluator)